 Preliminary Guide Retreat: Going for Refuge

 During this retreat we will spend time developing the powerful mind of refuge, our actual protection from pain and problems.
-Through practicing refuge, we gradually build a stable peace, joy and freedom within our own heart, giving us the confidence and strength to make authentic spiritual progress that we can then share with others.
+Through the practice of refuge, relying on the three jewels of Buddha, Dharma and Sangha, we gradually build stable, peaceful and joyful minds that give us the confidence and strength to make authentic spiritual progress.

 For more information: email@example.com or 860.266.6041

 We all want a solution to our problems and spend much of our time and energy seeking refuge outside of ourselves – in our social life, our work, or simply time-wasting and indulging in meaningless activities.
 This is a fruitless search since none of these has true power to help us.